 Inspired by his grandmother, Lillie Hanks Willis, and his cousin's Donnie Willis and Dr. Greene Wallace Strother, Randy Willis began researching and writing about Joseph Willis in 1980.

-After writing Joseph Willis' biography and many articles on him, Randy got the idea for a novel based upon Joseph's life from his friend and fellow researcher Dr. Sue Eakin.
+After writing Joseph Willis' biography and many articles on him, Randy got the idea for a novel based upon Joseph's life from his friend and fellow historian Dr. Sue Eakin.

-Dr. Eakin had first contacted Randy in 1981 after reading an article he had written about Joseph which mentioned that he had purchased the only copy of the Spring Hill Baptist Church minutes in existence and which had much information on William Prince Ford.
-Dr. Eakin asked Randy if he would help her with her research on Ford who had bought Solomon Northup, in 1841, and was an associate and friend of Joseph Willis.
+Dr. Eakin had first contacted Randy in 1981 after reading an article he had written about Joseph which mentioned that he had obtained the only copy of the Spring Hill Baptist Church minutes in existence.
+The minutes had much information on William Prince Ford.
+Dr. Eakin asked Randy if he would help her with her research on William Prince Ford.
+Ford had bought the slave Solomon Northup, in 1841, and was an associate and friend of Joseph Willis.

 Dr. Eakin wrote Randy Willis on March 7, 1984, "We had a wonderful experience dramatizing Northup and I think there could be a musical play on Joseph Willis.
 It seems to me it gets the message across far more quickly than routine written material."
 She added, "a fictional novel based upon Joseph Willis' life would be more interesting to the general public than a biography and would reach a greater audience."

-"12 Years a Slave" won the 2013 Academy Award for Best Picture.
-In his acceptance speech for the honor, director McQueen thanked Dr. Eakin: "I'd like to thank this amazing historian, Sue Eakin, whose life, she gave her life's work to preserving Solomon's book.
+12 Years a Slave won the 2013 Academy Award for Best Picture.
+In his acceptance speech for the honor, director Steve McQueen thanked Dr. Eakin: "I'd like to thank this amazing historian, Sue Eakin, whose life, she gave her life's work to preserving Solomon's book.

 Ford also made remarks in his manuscript based upon the diary.
 One of Ford's observations is recorded by Paxton and is very revealing concerning Ford's admiration of Joseph Willis.
 "Nearly all the churches now left in the association were gathered either directly or indirectly by the labors of Mr. Willis."
 Ford added, "It was truly affecting to hear him [Joseph Willis] speak of them as his children; and with all the affection of a father allude to some schisms and divisions that had arisen in the past and to warn them against the occurrence of anything of the kind in the future.
 But when he spoke of the fact that two or three of them had already become extinct, his voice failed and he was compelled to give utterance to his feelings by his tears; and surely the heart must have been hard that could not be melted by the manifestation of so much affection, for he wept not alone."